jkachmar/tigerbeetle-hs/CONTRIBUTING.md

 This helps avoid having to import qualified internally and having multiple types with the same name that represent different things.

+### Design for Qualified Exports ###

+Modules that users import from the library should be designed to be imported qualified.

+Those same modules should also have an export list.

+Internal modules in the `Raw` and `FFI` name space do not need export lists.

 ## Architecture of a TigerBeetle Client ##

 We _submit_ a `tb_packet_t` with the _operation_ we want to perform to